nizam0768/C-Sharp-Learn-while-doing/README.md

 While the GC prevents classic memory leaks (like dangling pointers in C++), poor coding practices—such as holding onto static references indefinitely or causing frequent Gen 2 collections—can lead to "GC Pauses."
 This freezes the application threads and degrades system performance.

 ---

+### What are nullable types?
+- The Core Difference
+  - By default, value types (like int or bool) cannot be null.
+Nullable types allow value types to represent a missing or undefined state.
+Additionally, modern C# introduces Nullable Reference Types to catch null-pointer exceptions at compile time.
+- The Details That Matter
+  1. Nullable Value Types (Nullable<T> or T?)
+     - Used exclusively for value types (structs, enums, primitives).
+     - Under the hood, int? is syntactic sugar for the System.Nullable<T> struct.
+     - It wraps the value and exposes two key properties:
+       - .HasValue: A bool indicating if a value exists.
+       - .Value: Retrieves the actual value (throws an InvalidOperationException if the value is null).
+     - Often used when mapping database columns that allow NULL to C# variables.
+  2. Nullable Reference Types (NRT)
+     - Reference types (like string or custom classes) are inherently allowed to be null.
+     - However, starting in C# 8, enabling the Nullable Reference Types feature changes how the compiler treats them:
+       - string x; is treated as non-nullable.
+The compiler will warn you if you try to assign null to it.
+       - string? x; is explicitly marked as nullable.
+     - Crucial Interview Point: This is a compiler-enforced safety feature, not a runtime change.
+It generates build-time warnings to prevent the dreaded NullReferenceException.
+- Operators You Must Mention
+When working with nullable types, the interviewer will expect you to know these three operators:
+  - Null-coalescing operator (??): Provides a fallback value if the left side is null. int result = myNullableInt ??
+0;
+  - Null-coalescing assignment (??=): Assigns a value only if the variable is currently null. myClass ??= new MyClass();
+  - Null-conditional operator (?.): Short-circuits and returns null if the object is null, preventing a crash. int? length = customer?.Name?.Length;

+Why It Matters (The Impact)
+Properly using nullable value types aligns your C# domain models cleanly with relational databases.
+Simultaneously, adopting Nullable Reference Types shifts the discovery of null bugs from production runtime crashes to compile-time warnings, significantly improving code reliability.

+---